 Structure is also important.
 You’ve probably learned in school that all writings should start with an interesting fact, a brief introduction of the topic, followed by context and arguments, and end with a summary and clear conclusion.
 If you struggle with this format, look at how other writers are implementing it and copy their approaches.

 There’s nothing wrong with copying other people’s words and sentences, by the way.
 In fact, using other people’s nice words and phrases is just going to make you a better writer.
 I’m pretty sure that’s how all writers started out—studying others and trying to mimic whatever they considered good writing.

 Write like you mean it

 Writing is a wonderful skill that can be used in hundreds of different ways.
 Whatever you end up doing in life, writing well is going to help you.
 So don’t feel like writing about your life, your career, or issues that interest you is a waste of time—it’s great practice.
 If you’re serious about writing, I encourage you to start a diary or blog.

 But even if you don’t, you should still consider yourself a “serious” writer.
 Don’t write as if what you have to say is not really interesting, or you don’t know anything.
-If you want to be taken seriously, it’s important to believe you’re a good writer and what you’re saying is interesting and important.
-It’s important because it represents your unique insight and experience.
+If you want to be taken seriously, it’s important to believe you’re a good writer and what you’re saying is meaningful because it represents your unique insight and experience.

 Edit and tighten it up

 My final advice is: edit your work rigorously.
 Don’t fall in love with your own words or depend on your “instinct.”
 First drafts are typically full of mistakes and clutter that make it really hard for others to follow along.
-No matter how much flair you (think you) have, an unusual word choice is often not as “cute” as you think and jokes fall flat.
-So make sure you enough time at the end to edit your work thoroughly (brutally, if you will).
+No matter how much flair you (think you) have, an unusual word choice may not as cute as you think and jokes often fall flat.
+So make sure you save enough time to edit your work thoroughly (brutally, if you will).